 Risk preferences are qualitative descriptions of the risks, which SCOR is willing to accept.
-Based on the risk appetite defined for the "Vision in Action" strategy launched in 2016, SCOR Group pursues an approach of thorough risk selection to optimize its risk profile and aims:
+Based on the risk appetite defined for the "Vision in Action" strategic plan launched in 2016, SCOR Group pursues an approach of thorough risk selection to optimize its risk profile and aims to:

-- to actively seek risks related to reinsurance and selected primary insurance: - to assume a moderate level of interest rate risk, credit risk, FX and other market risks;
+actively seek risks related to reinsurance and selected primary insurance;

-- to minimize its own operational and reputational risks; - to minimize underwriting of cedent's asset-related risks.
+- assume a moderate level of interest rate risk, credit risk, FX and other market risks; - minimize its own operational and reputational risks; - minimize underwriting of cedent's asset-related risks.